Skip to main content

 Important

-Now, you are all set to run your first SubQuery project.
-Let’s dig out the process of running the project in detail.
+Now, you are ready to run your first SubQuery project.
+Let’s check out the process of running your project in detail.

-When you create a new SubQuery Project, you must first run it locally on your computer and test it.
-Using Docker is the easiest and quickest way to do this.
+Whenever you create a new SubQuery Project, first, you must run it locally on your computer and test it and using Docker is the easiest and quickiest way to do this.

-However, visit Running SubQuery Locally to get more information on the file and the settings.
+However, visit the Running SubQuery Locally to get more information on the file and the settings.

 Run the following command under the project directory: